Thomas Henry Holland: Career

 In 1890, Holland was appointed Assistant Superintendent of the Geological Survey of India and curator of the Geological Museum and Laboratory.
 In 1903, he was appointed Director of the Geological Survey of India and in 1904 he was elected to be a Fellow of the Royal Society.
 Holland produced the first scientific description of what he named as charnockite from Job Charnock's tombstone located in St John's Church compound in Calcutta which had been brought from somewhere in Madras.
 Holland continued work on the gneisses of southern India that had earlier been classified by William King and Robert Bruce Foote.
 Holland reclassified the hypersthene granites as acidic (the charnockites, with the type being from St Thomas Mount), the intermediate, basic, and ultrabasic.
 In 1908, he was appointed a Knight Commander of the Order of the Indian Empire (KCIE) for his services to the Geological Survey of India.
 He returned to Britain in 1910, and in 1912 he was appointed to the Royal Commission on Fuel and Engines.
+He served the Government of India as the President of the Indian Munitions Board from 1916-1919.
 He was president of the British Association in 1928–1929.

 Under the editorship of Holland a four volume "Provincial Geographies of India" series was published between 1913 and 1923 from the Cambridge University Press.

 Holland was Rector of Imperial College London from 1922 to 1929 and Principal of the University of Edinburgh from 1929 to 1944.
 The Albert Medal of the Royal Society of Arts for 1939 was awarded to Sir Thomas H. Holland, "for his services to the mineral industries".
 He was also a member of the Royal Cornwall Polytechnic Society.

 From 1929 until 1944 he was Principal of Edinburgh University.
 In 1930 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Sir James Alfred Ewing, Sir Edward Albert Sharpey-Schafer, Ralph Allan Sampson and James Hartley Ashworth.
 He served as the Society's Vice-President from 1932 to 1935.
 He served as President of the Geographical Association in 1937–1938.
 He won the Society's Bruce Preller Prize for 1941.